-See Arkansas First: Music Weekend in the Arkansas Delta
+See Arkansas First: A Weekend of Arkansas Delta blues artists

-From violin strings to blues guitar, the Arkansas Delta rings with music.
-Spend a weekend soaking up the sounds of The Natural State’s heritage.
+From violin strings to blues guitar, this region rings with the sounds of Arkansas Delta blues artists and other performers.
+Spend a weekend soaking up the music of The Natural State’s heritage.

 On the way:

 Heading east to the Delta, stop off in Pine Bluff to see the Arkansas Entertainers Hall of Fame.
 Displays chronicle the careers of Arkansas stars including Glen Campbell, Johnny Cash, Tracy Lawrence, Al Green, Billy Bob Thornton, Ronnie Dunn and others.

 Helena-West Helena boasts a lovely historic bed-and-breakfast inn.
 The 1904 Colonial Revival mansion Edwardian Inn is listed on the National Register.
 William Short, who was in the cotton business, built the home, which has been a boarding house, apartment building and other businesses.
 It was restored to its original beauty in 1983.